fan2/mkdocs/docs/blog/posts/arm/arm-stack-modes.md

 Typically, in software development, we start with low-level components.
 Then we build on these to create higher- and higher-level modules.
 So far, we know how to loop, perform conditional logic, and perform some arithmetic.
 Now, we examine how to compartmentalize code into building blocks.

 We introduce the **`stack`**, a computer science data structure for storing data.
-If we’re going to build useful *reusable* functions, we need a good way to manage register usage, so that all these functions don’t *clobber* each other.
+If we’re going to build useful *reusable* functions, we need a good way to manage register usage, so that all these functions don't *clobber* each other.
 In Chapter 5, “Thanks for the Memories,” we studied how to store data in a data segment in main memory.
 The problem with this is that this memory exists for the duration that the program runs.
-With small functions, like converting to upper-case, they run quickly; thus they might need a few memory locations while they run, but when they’re done, they don’t need this memory anymore.
+With small functions, like converting to upper-case, they run quickly; thus they might need a few memory locations while they run, but when they’re done, they don't need this memory anymore.
 Stacks provide us a tool to manage register usage across function calls and a tool to provide memory to functions for the duration of their invocation.

 We introduce several low-level concepts first, and then we put them all together to effectively create and use functions.
 First up is the abstract data type called a **`stack`** that is a convenient mechanism to store data for the duration of a function call.

 Stacks work great for saving and restoring registers, but to work well for other data, we need the concept of a **`stack frame`**.
 Here we allocate a block or frame of memory on the stack that we use to store our variables.
 This is an efficient mechanism to allocate some memory at the start of a function and then release it before we return.

-PUSHing variables on the stack isn’t practical, since we need to access them in a random order, rather than the strict *LIFO* protocol that `PUSH`/`POP` enforce.
+PUSHing variables on the stack isn't practical, since we need to access them in a random order, rather than the strict *LIFO* protocol that `PUSH`/`POP` enforce.

 ### implementation